Market research generally falls into two main methodological groups: qualitative and quantitative. Rob Sheldon explains

 Because of its statistical nature, sample size is important for quantitative research.
 Thirty is generally held to be the minimum number of responses for any area of interest although a larger sample size will produce more reliable data.

-You can expect a report or a presentation of the findings supported by tables and graphs.
+From a professional market researcher you can expect a report or a presentation of the findings supported by tables and graphs.